 Electric guitars are a great way to get started if you have an amplifier readily available.
 They can be used for any style, from blues to rock and roll, jazz, and anything in between.
 They are easy to maintain and take care of.
 And most of all, children guitar lessons on electric guitar are easy to come by.

 Although it may give you headaches for a while to hear all of the noise, remember that we were all young once, and the greatest part of anything is the discovery.
 Don’t take away any element of it simply because you want a bit more quiet.
-Set a volume limit and make sure your child adheres to it, but don’t take away the option of an amplifier all together.
+Set a volume limit and make sure your child adheres to it, but don’t take away the option of an amplifier altogether.

 Children’s fingers are a lot more delicate than our own.
-Keep this in mind, as they will need picks and lighter gauges strings.
+Keep this in mind, as they will need picks and lighter gauge strings.
 If you find that they tend to break the lower strings, try a thicker bottomed set.

 Acoustic guitars are great as they don’t require amplifiers or much maintenance at all.
 The downside is that kids tend to be forgetful and sometimes careless, and acoustic guitars tend to be fragile.
 If they are left on the floor or under a blanket, they could get sat on or stepped on.

 Unlike an electric guitar, there is no recovery from it.
 Another problem is that there is no volume control with an acoustic guitar.
-This means that you will have to deal with higher volumes of noise at all time.
+This means that you will have to deal with higher volumes of noise at all times.

 The choice of using an acoustic guitar should come down to your individual child.
 If your child tends to display a level of maturity, an acoustic guitar may very well be a great option.
-Acoustic guitar are a bit more limited when it comes to musical style choices, and the strings tend to be a lot harder to fret for weaker fingers.
+Acoustic guitars are a bit more limited when it comes to musical style choices, and the strings tend to be a lot harder to fret for weaker fingers.

 Those are the two main types of guitar for kids.
 Make your choice based on your child’s needs and behaviors.
 You’ll know what’s best.